-For example, in the field of digital marketing, a lot of IT firms provide comparable services to their clients frequently through white label so they are an indirect competitor.
+For example, in the field of digital marketing, a lot of IT companies provide comparable services to their clients frequently through white labels, so they are indirect competitors.

-Another company offering a product or service to your customers that you also provide.
+Another company is offering a product or service to your customers that you also provide.

-Once what sort of competitors you would like to be compared against has been considered, it is important to understand how you stand out.
-That’s the next part of the analysis.
+Once what sort of competitors you would like to be compared against has been considered, it is essential to understand how you stand out.
+So that’s the next part of the analysis.